TugboatQA/docs/content/building-a-preview/inside-a-preview.md

 [Environment Variable](../../setting-up-services/reference-environment-variables/index.md#tugboat-environment-variables)
 to ensure that Tugboat is able to properly capture your outbound email.

-> #### Warning:: Sending outgoing email from a Preview
->
-> Tugboat makes a best-effort attempt at capturing outbound email.
-Commonly used
-> outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent
-> through the Tugboat SMTP proxy is captured for display with the Preview that
+{{% notice warning %}} Tugboat makes a best-effort attempt at capturing outbound email.
+Commonly used outbound SMTP ports (25, 465, 587, and 2525) are blocked, and any mail sent through the Tugboat SMTP proxy is captured for display with the Preview that sent it. {{% /notice %}}
-> sent it.

 ## Visual Diffs